 First, life on the road was just like any of our other countless road trips over the years (except that life in the RV was way more comfortable than in our old pickup truck).
 We spent the majority of our days kayaking and climbing and managed to tic one extraordinary adventure after another off of our bucket list.
 But as the weeks and months passed, we realized that not only were we spending more time together doing what we loved in places where we wanted to be, but also that our business was growing exponentially, making this once-in-a-lifetime adventure a viable long-term lifestyle.
 So instead of returning home after a year, as we originally planned, the journey continues (for over two years now) with no end in sight.

 Want to get your photography business off the ground?
-Join Kathy Holcombe RIGHT NOW for Building Your Photography Business for under $3000
+RSVP RIGHT NOW to Join Kathy Holcombe for Building Your Photography Business for under $3000

 For me, the moment we decided to embark on this journey, was the first time in my life that I allowed myself the luxury of slowing down.
 It was finally ok for me to step back and say I don’t have to volunteer for every worthwhile cause, and I don’t have to charge, full-speed-ahead, down the career path that seems set on a steady, relentless incline.
 Abby and I would both be fine if neither of us took part in school bake sales and PTO meetings.